cwi-dis/iotsa/readme.md

+# iotsa - Internet of Things server architecture

+This library contains a framework to easily create esp8266-based web servers.
+At the moment the servers can be partially REST-compatible, more support for this will be added later.

+PCB design for a small board with an ESP-12 and room for additional hardware is included, see below.

+## general design philosophy

+_to be provided_

+## available modules

+_to be provided_

+## sample programs

+_to be provided_

+## more projects using iotsa

+_to be provided_

+## hardware

 Folder extras/fritzing contains design (circuit and PCB, and partial breadboard layout) for a PCB based on an ESP-12 that makes a nice iotsa hardware platform.